NHibernate in Details: Part 2

 The Saga of Persistence

 But the software development concepts are mainly based on the database concepts of persisting data and searching or retrieving of data using a SQL query.
-But the database management system creates a problem if we start thinking in the context of an object-oriented approach or domain model.
+However, the database management system creates a problem if we start thinking in the context of an object-oriented approach or domain model.

-An application with a domain model having inheritance, collection classes and composition does not fit with a relational or tabular representation of database.
+An application with a domain model having inheritance, collection classes, and composition does not fit with a relational or tabular representation of database.
 Thus using a .NET application we can define classes having OOP concepts rather than simply using Data Tables.
-This is in general known as an impedance mismatch or paradigm mismatch (or object/relational structural mismatch) as described in terms of:
+This is in general known as an impedance mismatch or paradigm mismatch (or object/relational structural mismatch) as described in terms of.

 • The problem of granularity.